Print3M/print3m.github.io/_notes/knowledge/windows/authentication.md

 KDC is a service usually installed on the Domain Controller.
 Its main task is to create Kerberos tickets on the network.

 ### Ticket Granting Ticket (TGT)
 TGT was designed to avoid asking the user for a password all the time.
+It works like a authorization token to ask for other services - if you have TGT, you are authorized.

+User sends a timestamp symetrically encrypted with the **Key** derived from the user's password.
+KDC has this Key as well so both sides are able to verify each other.
+It's used in during the pre-authentication process (it might be disabled making Kerberos prone to _Kerberoast_ attack).

-TGT works like a authorization token to ask for other services - if you have TGT, you are authorized.
-TGT is symmetrically encrypted using the `krbtgt` account's password hash.
-TGT includes a **Session Key** (value used to identify single logon session) so the KDC doesn't need to store the Session Key (it can be rocovered by decrypting the TGT).
+When the requester's identity is verified, The KDC generates a TGT.
+The TGT is symmetrically encrypted using the `krbtgt` account's password hash and it includes a **Session Key** (value used to identify single logon session) so the KDC doesn't need to store the Session Key (it can be rocovered by decrypting the TGT).

 ### Security
 LDAP application which is exposed on the internet might be password-sprayed good as standard NTLM auth.
 But that app has its own credentials for LDAP quering DC.
 They are used to check if our credentials are correct.
 Now we don't have to hack users AD credentials.
 We might just hack the app AD credentials - one more vector to attack.
 App's credentials are most often stored in the plain text on the app's server (config files).